 Let us see some advantages below:

-- MySQL Administration displays an improved structure or summary of the settings which are vital for the performance of MySQL Server.
-Hence, it helps to show this by graphical representation which helps to make the reading and indication of the tune settings of the MySQL Server.
+- MySQL Administration displays an improved structure or summary of the settings, which are vital for the performance of MySQL Server.
+Hence, it helps to show this by graphical representation, which allows the reading and indication of the tune settings of the MySQL Server.

-- Defines rules to create a new user, give rights to access user account, cancel user rights, organize user roles, and administrative activities in the database server.
+- Defines rules to create a new user, give rights to an access user account, cancel user rights, and organize user roles and administrative activities in the database server.

-- It determines the security risk management, maintains user accounts, their passwords, drop the user, and also lock or unlock them whenever needed.
+- It determines the security risk management, maintains user accounts and passwords, drops the user, and locks or unlocks them whenever needed.

 - It defines high performance with scalability, continuous uptime, secure transactional support, provides open-source flexibility, and cost-effectiveness for ownership.